-Going on a cruise but have celiac disease, gluten sensitivity or following the gluten-free diet for another reason?
-In this article, I’ll share strategies to ensure you get safe gluten-free meals while cruising around the world.
-A celiac cruise awaits you!
+Going on a cruise but have celiac disease, gluten sensitivity, or following a gluten-free diet for medical or health reasons?
+In this article, I share strategies to ensure you get safe gluten-free meals while cruising worldwide.
+A gluten-free cruise awaits you!
 Please see my disclosures.

-In this article, I offer tips and strategies for navigating the gluten-free diet (and other food allergies) on a cruise vacation.
-This is a MUST READ for anyone who wants to cruise with special dietary needs.
+In this article, I offer tips and strategies for navigating a gluten-free diet (and other food allergies) on a cruise vacation.
+This is a MUST-READ for anyone who wants to cruise with special dietary needs.

-Before I offer my tips and strategies for surviving the seas as a gluten-free cruise passenger, I’d like to briefly share my experience with you.
+Before I share my tips and strategies for surviving the seas as a gluten-free cruise passenger, I’d like to share my experience with you.

 As a result, I struggled to get gluten-free food day after day, meal after meal.
-And it wasn’t until I cried did the staff begin taking me seriously.
+And it wasn’t until I cried – err, had a meltdown – did the staff begin taking me seriously.

-You can learn from my experiences and mistakes, and take my tips to heart to ensure you have a successful celiac cruise for you and your family.
+You can learn from my experiences and mistakes and take my tips to heart to ensure you have a successful gluten-free cruise experience.

-2022 UPDATE: Have you heard of Celiac Cruise?
-This company offers gluten-free cruises in partnership with Royal Caribbean International and AMAWaterways.
-Enjoy cruises to Alaska, Bahamas, Europe and the Caribbean with dedicated dining spaces for a limited number of gluten-free travelers.
-Sign me up!
+UPDATE: Have you heard of Celiac Cruise?
+They offer gluten-free cruises in partnership with Royal Caribbean International and AMAWaterways.
+Enjoy cruises to Alaska, Bahamas, Europe, and the Caribbean, all while eating in a dedicated dining space just for gluten-free travelers.
+Read about my experiences onboard a Celiac Cruise in my article, 22 Things to Consider Before Going on a Celiac Cruise.

 Tips for Making Your Gluten-Free Cruise a Success